-- Sleeping problems in children with autism and intellectual disabilities.
+- Sleeping problems in people with sleep-wake cycle disturbances.
 Taking melatonin by mouth is helpful for disturbed sleep-wake cycles in children and adolescents with intellectual disabilities, autism, and other central nervous system disorders.
 Melatonin also appears to shorten the time it takes for to children with developmental disabilities to fall asleep.
 In addition, melatonin appears to improve sleep quality in people with reduced rapid-eye movement (REM) sleep.
 Also, melatonin appears to reduce the time it takes to fall asleep and the number of sleep interruptions in elderly people with sleep-wake cycle disturbances and dementia.

 Possibly Effective for:

 - Insomnia.
 For primary insomnia (insomnia that is not attributable to a medical or environmental cause), melatonin seems to be able to shorten the amount of time it takes to fall asleep, but only by about 12 minutes, according to one research study.
-Melatonin does not appear to significantly improve “sleep efficiency,” the percentage of time that a person actually spends sleeping during the time set aside for sleeping.
-Some people say melatonin makes them sleep better, even though tests don’t agree.
+Melatonin does not appear to improve “sleep efficiency,” the percentage of time that a person actually spends sleeping during the time set aside for sleeping.
+Some people say melatonin makes them sleep better, even though tests do not agree.
 There is some evidence that melatonin is more likely to help older people than younger people or children.
 This may be because older people have less melatonin in their bodies to start with.